pradana-pro/openwrt-wwan-keep-alive/README.md

-This is my fork of mchsks's lte-keep-alive scripts for openwrt.
+This is my fork of mchsks's lte-keep-alive scripts for OpenWRT.
 Thanks for this great work at this place.
 Please keep in mind this is a quick and dirty fork of an low experienced computer-enthusiast.
 Ideas and suggestions are very welcome, constructive criticism also.

+To install run this via ssh:

+	`wget -q --no-check-certificate https://raw.githubusercontent.com/helplessheadless/openwrt-lte-keep-alive/assets/install.sh -O install.sh && chmod +x install.sh && ./install.sh`

 The Major difference to the original:
    Keep Alive script is started as daemon and can be enabled or disabled via LUCI.